o7g8/reactive-design-patterns/README.md

 You need guaranteed delivery (only) when you’re passing messages over the network.

-[Why You Should Try to Avoid Exactly Once Message Delivery](https://petabridge.com/blog/akkadotnet-exactly-once-message-delivery/): use idemponent data structures (to allow for duplicate messages) in the at-least-once systems.
+[Why You Should Try to Avoid Exactly Once Message Delivery](https://petabridge.com/blog/akkadotnet-exactly-once-message-delivery/): use idempotent data structures (to allow for duplicate messages) in the at-least-once systems.